tuist/Noora/docs/content/components/alerts/warning.md

 # Warning Alert

-This component is a simple component that shows a warning alert to the user.
+This component shows a warning alert to the user.

 | Property | Value |
 | --- | --- |